-When establishing and applying the total remuneration policies for categories of staff whose professional activities have a material impact on the risk profile of the Bank, the following principles will be followed:
+When establishing and applying the total remuneration policies for categories of staff whose professional activities have a material impact on the risk profile of the Bank, following principles will be followed:

-- remuneration policies and practices of Credit Europe Bank (Romania) S.A. correspond to the culture of the Bank, the long term business strategy and objectives, values and long-term interests of the Bank as well as its control environment and incorporates measures to avoid conflicts of interest, as described in Bank's internal regulations (Code of Conduct and Policy of Conflicts of Interests); - where remuneration is performance related, the total amount of the remuneration is based on a combination of the assessment of the performance of the individual and of the business unit concerned, as well as of the overall results of the Bank and when assessing individual performance, financial and non-financial criteria are taken into account; other non-financial factors should also be considered such as skills acquired, personal development, compliance with the Bank's systems and controls, commitment to the business strategies and its major policies and contribution to the performance of the team; - the performance assessment is set in a multi-year framework in order to ensure that the assessment process is based on longer-term performance and that the actual payment of performance-based components of remuneration is spread over a period which takes account of the underlying business cycle of the Bank and its business risks; - fixed and variable components of total remuneration are appropriately balanced and the fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy, on variable remuneration components, including the possibility not to grant any variable remuneration at all.
+- remuneration policies and practices of Credit Europe Bank (Romania) S.A. correspond to the culture of the Bank, the long term business strategy and objectives, values and long-term interests of the Bank as well as its control environment and incorporates measures to avoid conflicts of interest, as described in Bank's internal regulations (Code of Conduct and Policy regarding the management of Conflicts of Interests); - where remuneration is performance related, the total amount of remuneration is based on a combination of the assessment of the performance of the individual and of the business unit concerned, as well as of the overall results of the Bank and when assessing individual performance, financial (i.e. equity, profit after tax, budget realization, return on average equity, net interest margin, Tier 1 Ratio), and non-financial criteria (such as skills acquired, personal development, compliance with the Bank's systems and controls, commitment to the business strategies and its major policies and contribution to the performance of the team) are taken into account; - the assessment of the performance is set in a multi-year framework in order to ensure that the assessment process is based on longer-term performance and that the actual payment of performance-based components of remuneration is spread over a period which takes account of the underlying business cycle of the Bank and its business risks;

+- a member of the Identified Staff ie eligible for variable remuneration over last year's performance if he was appraised higher than the middle evaluation scale (i.e. 3) on all business objectives established for that performance year and received maximum rating (i.e. 5) for at least one of these business objectives; - fixed and variable components of total remuneration are appropriately balanced and the fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy, on variable remuneration components, including the possibility not to grant any variable remuneration at all.

-As an overall principle, total amount of variable remuneration that the Bank is going to pay may not restrict the Bank's possibilities to reinforce its regulatory capital, its solvency ratio, and/or its own funds.
+As an overall principle, total amount of variable remuneration that the Bank is going to pay may not restrict the Bank's possibilities to reinforce its regulatory capital, its solvency ration, and/or its own funds.

 It is not allowed to grant guaranteed variable remuneration; guaranteed variable remuneration may occur exceptionally only when hiring new staff and is limited to the first year of employment.

-Variable remuneration granted in a given year may not exceed 100% of the annual fixed remuneration of any employee.
+Variable remuneration granted in a given year may not exceed 100% of the annual fixed remuneration of any employee, respectively 50% of the fixed component established for the members of internal control functions.